SysKitTeam/docs-insights/get-to-know-insights/insights-home.md

 ---
-title: SysKit Insights Home
-description: >-
-  The SysKit Insights home page gives you an overview of your index's contents as well as a general performance overview regarding your farm health.
+description: The SysKit Insights home page gives you an overview of your index's contents as well as a general performance overview regarding your farm health.
-author: Tomislav Sirovec
-date: 25/10/2018
 ---

 # Home Dashboard